Vajrapani: Meaning

-Appearances and identifications
+Features and identifications

-In Gandhara
+Identification with Heracles

 As Buddhism expanded in Central Asia and fused with Hellenistic influences into Greco-Buddhism, the Greek hero Heracles was adopted to represent Vajrapāni.
 In that era, he was typically depicted as a hairy, muscular athlete, wielding a short "diamond" club.
 Buddhaghosa associated Vajrapāni with the deva king Indra.
 Some authors believe that the deity depicted is actually Zeus, whose Classical attribute is the thunderbolt.
 The image of Vajrapani as a wrestler-like figure would eventually influence the statues of guardian deities in East Asia.

 In India

 During the Kushan Empire, Gandhara art depicted Vajrapani's images in which he is shown primarily as a protector of Sakyamuni and not in the role of a bodhisattva.
 In the Indrasalaguha scenes, mountains form a part of his environment where his presence during the conversion of the naga Apalala is shown.
-In these depictions he is shown wearing exclusive Western attire and always in the presence of other deities.
+In these depictions, he is shown wearing exclusive Western attire and always in the presence of other deities.
 The reliefs in this art form depict Vajrapani always present in the scenes where Buddha is converting people; his presence is shown when the Buddha confronts the opponents of the dharma like Mara before his enlightenment.
 Scenes of Sakyamuni competing with the heretics are also part of this art tradition.
 Scenes of Buddha using the vajra of Vajrapani as the "magic weapon" to perform miracles and propagate "superiority of his doctrine" are also common.

 In the western group of caves of the Ajanta Caves in Aurangabad, Vajrapani is depicted as a bodhisattva with his vajra in a tableau, a votive panel of sculptural composition in which he in a standing posture (the only extant figure) over a lotus to the left of a Buddha in a dhyanasana.
 In this panel he is adorned with a tall crown, two necklaces, a snake armlet and holds the vajra in his left hand, and resting on a scarf tied across his hips.
 This close iconographic composition is at the entrance to the porch of cave 2 and in the incomplete porch of cave 1.
 Such votive carved panels with Vajrapani are also seen in the interior of the parikrama passage of cave 2, in which he is paired with other bodhisattvas like Avalokiteśvara.
 In this panel he has a crown in the form of a stupa with a scarf fastened over his left thigh.

 In the eastern group of caves, at the entry to cave 6, Vajrapani is carved as a commanding persona in the form of a huge dvarapala, along with Avalokiteśvara.
 Here, he is flanked by a small attendant.
 He carries the *vajra*, a luminous weapon in his left hand, which rests on a scarf tied across his hip.
 His right arm is bent forward, and possibly once held a lotus, similar to Avalokiteśvara.
 Both figures at the entrance of cave 6 are depicted wearing crowns (makuṭa).